 If you fall in any of these situations do not despair, In many cases, doctors will allow clearance to dive.
 Each case must be examined carefully and it is best to go to a medical doctor who is also qualified in dive medicine.
 They understand better the conditions and can explore the options with you.
 They are able to explain the risk you will face and make you understand.
-Some the conditions may be reversible and the doctor can prescribe a course of action to bring the condition within the range of acceptability.
+Some of the conditions may be reversible and the doctor can prescribe a course of action to bring the condition within the range of acceptability.
 Not trying to insult your general practitioner (GP) or family doctor, but diving presents some potential medical problems they may not be aware of, so it is best to go to a specialist.

 The material presented here is from general information and layman knowledge to give you a basic understanding of the conditions that may keep you from diving or those that may have an increased risk.
 Only a medical professional can evaluate your individual situation.
-If you are learning to dive in an area that does not require a dive medical, you might want to consider having one any way.
+If you are learning to dive in an area that does not require a dive medical, you might want to consider having one anyway.
 If you have to pause and think about any of the questions on the questionnaire, error on the side of caution, answer yes and seek a dive medical professional.